lukasvermeer/lukasvermeer.github.io/_posts/2022-07-06-automated-srm-detection-and-analysis.markdown

   overlay_image: assets/2022-07-06-alert.png
   overlay_filter: 0.8
   teaser: assets/2022-07-06-alert.png
+  alt: A teaser image for the Automated Sample Ratio Mismatch (SRM) detection and
+    analysis post.
+  teaser_alt: A teaser image for the Automated Sample Ratio Mismatch (SRM) detection
+    and analysis post.
-excerpt: 'SRM checks are straightforward to automate and can be useful for data quality monitoring even for companies who rely on third-party experimentation platforms.'
+excerpt: SRM checks are straightforward to automate and can be useful for data quality monitoring even for companies who rely on third-party experimentation platforms.
 ---

 *Written by Lukas Vermeer, Kevin Anderson, and Mauricio Acebal.*